GimelStudio/GimelStudio/README.md

 Gimel Studio is a non-destructive, node-based 2D image graphics editor focused on **simplicity, speed, elegance and usability**.

-The main goal is to expand on and greatly improve upon the concepts from the [original version](https://github.com/Correct-Syntax/Gimel-Studio) of Gimel Studio to create a serious 2D graphics editor.
+The main goal is to expand on and greatly improve upon the concepts from the [original version](https://github.com/Correct-Syntax/Gimel-Studio) of Gimel Studio to create a serious (yet fun!)
+2D graphics editor.

-This includes a re-designed UI (highly inspired by blender), improved file-type support and a concept of layers *and* nodes for image editing.
+This includes a re-designed UI (highly inspired by Blender and Sketch), improved file-type support and a concept of layers *and* nodes for image editing.
 Nodes can be used to composite, create/add new effects and/or composite raster and vector graphics on-demand.
 Custom nodes can be scripted with the built-in Python API for maximum flexibility.

 With a fully non-destructive workflow that uses both GPU and CPU processing while being seamlessly cross-platform on Windows, Linux and MacOs (for 64-bit systems), Gimel Studio aims to be a simple, yet powerful 2d graphics editing tool for beginners and pros alike.